watterott/RPi-Display/README.md

 ### How to configure the standard [FBTFT image](https://github.com/notro/fbtft/wiki#image-download) for the RPi-Display?
 This can be done by using the [small guide](https://github.com/watterott/RPi-Display/blob/master/docu/FBTFT-Install.md) and skipping the first two installation steps.
-The display can be also activated via kernel arguments: [8Bit-SPI cmdline.txt](https://github.com/watterott/RPi-Display/raw/master/docu/cmdline_8bit.txt), [9Bit-SPI cmdline.txt](https://github.com/watterott/RPi-Display/raw/master/docu/cmdline_9bit.txt).
+If the kernel has built-in FBTFT drivers, then the display can be activated via kernel arguments (cmdline.txt): [8Bit-SPI cmdline.txt](https://github.com/watterott/RPi-Display/raw/master/docu/cmdline_8bit.txt), [9Bit-SPI cmdline.txt](https://github.com/watterott/RPi-Display/raw/master/docu/cmdline_9bit.txt).

 ### How to mirror/copy the HDMI output to the display?